Last Updated on November 19, 2024 by Maged kamel

 In the third part, part c, of the Practice problem for reduced echelon form, we have only two pivots, each equaling 1, which can be considered a non-zero element.
 The two ones are located in the first and second rows.
 We have zeros below the first pivot.

-There are zeros above and below the pivot in the second column.
+In the second column, there are zeros above and below the pivot.
 In the third row, we have zeros.
-In the last row, the pivot is not leading.
-The given matrix is not in the reduced echelon form since the row of the zeros should be placed as the last row
+The pivot is not leading in the last row.
+The given matrix is not in the reduced echelon form since the row of the zeros should be placed as the last row.

 .

-The matrix can be considered an echelon form but not a reduced echelon form.
-The details of the arrangement of the leading pivots are shown in the next slide image.
+The matrix can be considered an echelon form but not a reduced one.
+The next slide image shows the details of the arrangement of the leading pivots.

 In the fourth part, part d, of exercise 2 of the Practice problem for reduced echelon form, we have a leading pivot as zero in the first row.
 This is not acceptable whether in the reduced form of the echelon form.
 The details of the arrangement of the leading pivots are shown in the next slide image.